renatootescu/tampermonkey-script-low-vis-linkedin-jobs/README.md

-# script-hide-viewed-saved-linkedin
+# Lower visibility for viewed and saved
-Tampermonkey script to hide "viewed/saved" jobs when browsing Linkedin Jobs
+Tampermonkey script to lower the visibility "viewed/saved" jobs when browsing Linkedin Jobs

 ## PROBLEM